-Do you think government is ahead of business in providing innovative services?
+Figure 22.
+Do you think the government is ahead of business in innovative services?

-Do you use the innovative services offered by public institutions?
+Figure 23.
+Do you use the innovative services offered by providing public institutions?

-In general, there is a consensus that mutual on-line interaction among state agencies and businesses in the frame of electronic solutions and platforms reduces valuable resources (time, HR resources), inspections and red tape, by improving business climate (e.g., e-tax, e-Albania).
+In general, there is a consensus that mutual online interaction among state agencies and businesses in the frame of electronic solutions and platforms reduces valuable resources (time, HR resources), inspections and red tape by improving business climate (e.g., e-tax, e-Albania).
 Many businesses during interviews requested for intensification of such interactions, even in non-traditional sectors where the regulatory oversight is of specific importance both in terms of trade and traceability.
-For example, in pharmaceutics, private companies support the development of online oversight of the sector through platforms of interaction with the National Agency of Drugs and Medical Equipment, as a mean both of regulatory impact on the sector and its modernization of the stakeholders through further analysis of data at disposal.
+For example, in pharmaceutics, private companies support the development of online oversight of the sector through platforms of interaction with the National Agency of Drugs and Medical Equipment as a means for the regulatory impact on the sector and the sector's modernisation through further analysis of data at disposal.